 A Rugby to Nottingham train, with dmu vehicle M50798 leading, heading northwards out of Leicester, on the north viaduct crossing the River Soar.
 10th August 1967.

 A Rugby to Nottingham train in the southern suburbs of Leicester taken from Marlow road, on 9th.
 April 1969.
 After arriving at Leicester Central this train was then due to depart for Nottingham at 7-30pm.
-The cutting here is now filled in and this is part of the Great Central Way.
+The cutting is now filled in and the Great Central Way footpath passes along here.

 Shortly after the northbound train shown in the previous photograph a southbound train went by.
 This is the 7-28pm departure from Leicester to Rugby, and has just passed under the bridge carrying the ex-Midland Railway Leicester to Burton line.